skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 ```

 Technically those `iz` variables are supposed to be `size_t`, passed
-through WASM as `i32`, but this is a foreign function, I know the ABI, and
+through Wasm as `i32`, but this is a foreign function, I know the ABI, and
 so [I can do as I please][win32].
 I absolutely love that WASI barely uses
 null-terminated strings, not even for paths, which is a breath of fresh
 air, but they still [marred the API with unsigned sizes][ssize].
 Which I